Everything I know about making podcasts

 How long should your episodes be?

-There are some who claim the ideal length of a podcast episode should be equal to or less than the average work commute — 28 minutes.
+Some claim the ideal length of a podcast episode should be equal to or less than the average work commute — 28 minutes.
 I kinda feel like this is a boomer throwback to terrestrial radio, though.

 We are no longer tethered by our proximity to a physical radio and people don’t just listen to podcasts when driving to and from work.
-Earbuds and smartphones allow us to listen on the go — whether we’re at the gym, walking the dog, doing dishes, mowing the yards, or slogging through a long shift at the factory.
+Earbuds and smartphones allow us to listen on the go — whether at the gym, walking the dog, doing dishes, mowing the yards, or slogging through a long shift at the factory.
 I have survived many a boring graveyard shift operating a machine or driving a forklift while listening to long-form podcasts.

 TLDR: Make your podcast however long or short you want to make it.